AlGepe/OmniSnippets_JS/docs/stdCustomJS/pieChart.rst

    Example of a pie chart with 4 user defined values

-Unfortunatelly we don't really get to chose colors in a ``pie`` chart, eventhough the possibility is technically there.
+Unfortunately we don't really get to chose colors in a ``pie`` chart, even though the possibility is technically there.
 We will see more after the example code.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
 Check it out at `Charts (pie) <https://bb.omnicalculator.com/#/calculators/1992>`__ on BB